IBMStreams/streamsx.eventstore/samples/EventStoreInsertSample/README.md

 ### Add the truststore/keystore file

 SSL connection is enabled by default in Event Store 2.0.

-You need to get the clientkeystore file and corresponding password from the Event Store Server.
+You need to get the `clientkeystore` file **and corresponding password** from the Event Store Server (Cloud Pak for Data).

-* Create a directory named "opt" in the project directory
+* Create a directory named `opt` in the project directory
-* Copy the "clientkeystore" file into the "opt" directory of this sample project to ensure that this file is part of the application bundle.
+* Copy the `clientkeystore` file into the "opt" directory of this sample project to ensure that this file is part of the application bundle.

-Set the parameters **trustStore** and **keyStore** to "opt/clientkeystore".
+Set the parameters **trustStore** and **keyStore** to `opt/clientkeystore`.
 The operator will read this file at runtime.

+### Retrieve clientkeystore file and password from Cloud Pak for Data

+    ./service.sh <SERVICENAME> <IP> <PORT> <NAMESPACE> <USER> <PASSWORD>

+Find the script `service.sh` here: https://github.com/IBMStreams/streamsx.eventstore/blob/develop/tests/spl-test/service.sh

 ### Build from command line